The translation of this document is outdated.

 (2) The consent referred to in Paragraph one of this Section

-shall not be necessary if storage of the information in a
+shall not be necessary if the storage of information in a

 terminal equipment or acquisition of access to the information